-Lana'i Island Scuba Diving
+Lanaʻi Scuba Diving

 Barge Harbor

-The North side of Lanai's harbor drops off to around 110 feet.
-The reef before the drop off becomes deeper from shore in terraces.
+Lanai scuba mapThe North end of Lanaʻi’s harbor drops off to around 110 feet.
+The reef before the drop-off becomes deeper from shore in terraces.
 The cracks in the terraces and reef are filled with sea life and make for a great dive.
-Most of the best parts of this dive in are in the shallower areas, great for beginners.
+Most of the best parts of this dive are in the shallower areas, great for beginners, and a great warm-up for some of the best Lanai scuba diving spots.

 Shark-Fin Rock

-coral, red sponge, and plenty of friendly butterfly fish extend to 60 feet along the sides of Shark-Fin Rock on the backside of Lanai.
+coral, red sponge, and plenty of friendly butterflyfish extend to 60 feet along the sides of Shark-Fin Rock on the backside of Lanai.
 The north side of the wall is the most spectacular.

 Grand Canyon

-Lanai's Grand Canyon is a lava bed reef that splits into a deep and beautiful world of canyons.
-Both the lava bed and the canyon are great for exploring and accomodate all levels of dive experience with the different depths.
+Lanai’s Grand Canyon is a lava bed reef that splits into a deep and beautiful world of canyons.
+Both the lava bed and the canyon are great for exploring and accommodate all levels of dive experience with the different depths.

 White Rock